anagarango/Chatsation/README.md

 ## Description
 Chatsation is a "chat app", but so far, it only works having two browsers under the same localhost link and the "conversation" happens live with yourself.
-This was honestly just to try out Socket.io but for now.
+This was honestly just to try out Socket.io.
 </br>
 But it still works in your local machine as long as you follow the instructions below!